-Along with a powerful industry, a flourishing, versatile and highly-productive agriculture is an imperative condition for the building of Communism.
-The Party organises a great development of productive forces in agriculture, which will enable it to accomplish two basic, closely-related tasks: (a) to build up an abundance of high-quality food products for the population and of raw materials for industry, and (b) to effect the gradual transition of social relations in the Soviet countryside to Communist relations and eliminate, in the main, the distinctions between town and country.
+Along with a powerful industry, a flourishing, versatile and highly productive agriculture is an imperative condition for the building of communism.
+The Party is organising a great development of productive forces in agriculture, which will make it possible to accomplish two basic, closely related tasks: (a) to build up an abundance of high-quality food products for the population and of raw materials for industry, and (b) to effect the gradual transition of social relations in the Soviet countryside to communist relations and eliminate, in the main, the distinctions between town and country.

-The chief means of achieving progress in agriculture and satisfying the growing needs of the country in farm produce are comprehensive mechanisation and consistent intensification: high efficiency of crop farming and stockbreeding based on science and progressive experience in all kolkhozes and State farms, a steep rise in the yielding capacity of all crops and greater output per hectare with the utmost economy of labour and funds.
-On this basis, it is necessary to achieve an unintermittent growth of agricultural production in keeping with the needs of society.
-Agriculture will approach the level of industry in technical equipment and the organisation of production; farm labour will turn into a variety of industrial labour, and the dependence of agriculture upon the elements will decrease considerably, and ultimately drop to a
+The chief means of achieving progress in agriculture and satisfying the growing needs of the country in farm produce are comprehensive mechanisation and consistent intensification: high efficiency of crop farming and stock-breeding based on science and progressive experience in all collective and state farms, a steep rise in the yielding capacity of all crops and greater output per hectare with the minimum outlay of labour and funds.
+On this basis, it is necessary to achieve an uninterrupted growth of agricultural production in keeping with the needs of society.
+Agriculture will approach the level of industry in technical equipment and the organisation of production; farm labour will turn into a variety of industrial labour, and the dependence of agriculture upon the elements will decrease considerably, and ultimately drop to a minimum.

-The development of virgin and disused land and establishment of new large-scale State farms, the reorganisation of the machine and tractor stations; the sale of implements of production to the collective farms, and the enhancement of material incentives for agricultural workers-all constitute an important stage in the development of agriculture.
+The development of virgin and disused land and establishment of new large-scale farms, the reorganisation of the machine and tractor stations, the sale of implements of production to the collective farms, introduction of new planning procedures, and the enhancement of material incentives for agricultural workers-all constituted an important stage in the development of agriculture.
+The Party will continue to devote considerable attention to the development of agriculture in the virgin and disused land development areas.